Gastric bypass surgery: Who is it for?

 Guidelines to qualify for gastric bypass surgery

-In general, gastric bypass and other weight-loss surgery could be an option for you if:
+In general, gastric bypass or another weight-loss surgery could be an option for you if:

 - Efforts to lose weight with diet and exercise have been unsuccessful

-- Your BMI is 35 to 39.9 (obesity) and you have a serious weight-related health problem, such as type 2 diabetes, high blood pressure or severe sleep apnea
+- Your BMI is 35 or more and you have a serious weight-related health problem, such as type 2 diabetes, high blood pressure or severe sleep apnea

 In some cases, you may qualify for certain types of weight-loss surgery if your BMI is 30 to 34 and you have serious weight-related health problems.